Meet The Pros

 My favorite golf course is the Old Course at St.Andrews.
 I was very fortunate to experience the Old Course in 2015 when I went to St.Andrews to sit my exams for the Level 2 Rules of Golf certification.
 Playing the most famous golf course in the world was an amazing experience from start to finish and I was overwhelmed by the town of St.Andrews which felt to me like the mecca of golf.
 It is such a different experience of course to what we have at Dreamland and was my first experience of playing links golf.

-Discover the lessons available with Michael and Elshan on our Lessons page.
+Discover the lessons available with Alex Anton and Elshan on our Lessons page.
 If you already know which one you’re after, simply complete the booking column on the right and we’ll get back to you with confirmation.